dcarr178/Vintage-HOA-CCRs/CovenantsConditionsAndRestrictions.md

     (d) An Owner who has sold his or her Lot to a contract purchaser or who has leased or rented the Lot shall be entitled to delegate his or her rights to use and enjoy the Common Area to any contract purchaser, tenant, or subtenant who resides in the Owner's Lot, subject to reasonable regulation by the Board.
 If the Owner makes such a delegation of rights, the Owner and the Owner's family, guests, employees, and invitees shall not be entitled to use and enjoy the Common Area for so long as the delegation remains effective.

-    (e) Each Owner shall be liable to the Association for any damage to the Common Area or to Association-owned property, to the extent that the damage is not covered by insurance, if the damage is sustained because of the negligence, wilful misconduct, unauthorized or improper installment or maintenance of any improvement by the Owner of the Owner's family guests, tenants, contract purchasers, tenants, or invitees.
+    (e) Each Owner shall be liable to the Association for any damage to the Common Area or to Association-owned property, to the extent that the damage is not covered by insurance, if the damage is sustained because of the negligence, willful misconduct, unauthorized or improper installment or maintenance of any improvement by the Owner of the Owner's family guests, tenants, contract purchasers, tenants, or invitees.
 In the case of joint ownership of a Lot, the liability of the co-owners shall be joint and several, unless the co-owners and the Association have agreed in writing to an alternative allocation of liability.

 ##### Section 2.03 Maintenance by Owners

 Each Owner shall maintain his or her Lot and the improvements located on it in a clean, sanitary, and attractive condition.
 This duty to maintain includes a responsibility to repair any damage to the improvements located on the Owner's Lot occasioned by the presence of wood-destroying pests or organisms.
 If the Board of Directors deems that an Owner has failed to maintain his or her Lot or the improvements located on it in a satisfactory manner, notice will be provided and fees can be levied as specified in Section 3.05 of this declaration.
-If the Board of Directors deems that insufficient action has been taken to resolve the maintenance issue 30 days after the initial notice, the Board of Directors is authorized to arrange for the necessary repairs and invoice the Owner for any costs incurred to resolve the maintenance issue up to a limit of $5,000 per incident.,
+If the Board of Directors deems that insufficient action has been taken to resolve the maintenance issue 30 days after the initial notice, the Board of Directors is authorized to arrange for the necessary repairs and invoice the Owner for any costs incurred to resolve the maintenance issue up to a limit of $5,000 per incident.

 In addition, each owner shall maintain those portions of any heating and cooling equipment and all plumbing, electrical, and gas lines, apparatus, and other equipment that are located within or that exclusively serve his or her Lot.
 This maintenance shall be at the Owner's expense.
 However, the Owner shall not take any actions that would impair or otherwise alter the structural integrity or mechanical systems or lessen the support of any structural member, without the prior written approval of the Architectural Control Committee, as provided in Article VI of this Declaration.

 ##### Section 2.04 Easements for Maintenance of Encroachments

 None of the rights and obligations of the Owners described in this Declaration or created by deed shall be altered in any way by encroachments due to settlement or shifting of structures or any other cause.
 There shall be valid easements for the maintenance of such encroachments so long as the encroachments exist.
-However, in no event shall a valid easement for encroachment be created in favor of an Owner or Owners if the encroachment occurred due to the wilful conduct of the Owner or Owners.
+However, in no event shall a valid easement for encroachment be created in favor of an Owner or Owners if the encroachment occurred due to the willful conduct of the Owner or Owners.

 ##### Section 2.05 Prohibition Against Severance of Elements of Lot